 Part 2: Vehicle Overview: After the initial assessment, we will spend time with the driver to look at their car/van with regards to tyres, lights, wipers etc, and also to have a review of the car/van winter driving kit (if you have them in the vehicle), and highlighting the key things you need to be checking on a regular basis in winter, and things you MUST do before driving in adverse weather.

-On this vehicle overview we can also provide advice on how to avoid getting stuck in snow, and what to do if you do get stuck.
-This element is very focused around the vehicle and keeping car/van and driver safely mobile in hazardous weather.
+On this vehicle overview, we can also provide advice on how to avoid getting stuck in snow and what to do if you do get stuck.
+This element is very focused on the vehicle and keeping the car/van and driver safely mobile in hazardous weather.

 Duration: Approx 20 minutes